liquidinvestigations/cluster/docs/Nomad-Jobs.md

 * `influxdb` -- service that stores data from telegraf
 * `prometheus` -- collects metrics from Nomad
-* `grafana` -- displays dashboards with data from Prometheus and Loki
+* `grafana` -- displays dashboards with data from Prometheus and Influxdb
-* `loki` -- collects logs from apps
 * `registry` -- local registry to cache docker images

 Finally, we have one periodic job: